freeCodeCamp/freeCodeCamp/curriculum/challenges/english/13-relational-databases/build-a-periodic-table-database-project/build-a-periodic-table-database.md

 # --instructions--

-**Important:** After you pass all the project tests, save a dump of your database into a `elements.sql` file, as well as your whole `periodic_table` folder, so you can complete step 2.
+**Important:** After you pass all the project tests, save a dump of your database into a `periodic_table.sql` file, as well as your `element.sh` file, so you can complete step 2.
 There will be instructions how to do that within the virtual machine.

 # --notes--

-Required files: `elements.sql`, and the whole `periodic_table` folder
+Required files: `periodic_table.sql`, `element.sh`

 # --hints--